 One, why not share my experience if I can possible help to make your life a little easier.
 Two, for doing so, if you’d be so kind and use my referral link, we’ll both get a discount from TING.
-Your discount, at the time I wrote this, is $25 off either a phone or service.
+Your discount, at the time I wrote this is either $25 off a device or $25 in Ting credit.

 PS: TING actually blogs about how you can reduce your mobile phone costs by doing x, y & z.
 Check ’em out.